Off The Wire

 Central banks opt for shock and awe to tame inflation

-LONDON, June 16 (Reuters) - The Federal Reserve has just delivered its biggest interest rate rise in over a quarter of a century and even the hitherto dovish Swiss National Bank has taken markets by surprise with an aggressive rate hike.
+LONDON, June 17 (Reuters) - The Federal Reserve this week delivered its biggest interest rate rise in over a quarter of a century and even the Swiss National Bank took markets by surprise with an aggressive rate hike.

 Here's a look at where policymakers stand in the race to contain red-hot inflation.